Britain steps up post-Brexit dispute with France over fishing - The Dispatch by CDE News

-Johnson, who is hosting the U.N. climate summit next week, again said he did not want the spat over fish https://www.reuters.com/world/uk/post-brexit-fishing-rules-heart-new-uk-france-clash-2021-10-28 to derail this weekend’s meeting of the world’s 20 biggest economies, seen as a stepping stone to secure more commitments for COP26 in Glasgow https://www.reuters.com/business/cop.
+Johnson, who is hosting the U.N. climate summit next week, again said he did not want the spat over fish to derail this weekend’s meeting of the world’s 20 biggest economies, seen as a stepping stone to secure more commitments for COP26 in Glasgow.

 But a volley of angry statements from Brexit minister David Frost underlined how seriously London was taking a letter sent by Paris calling on the European Union to demonstrate the damage of leaving the bloc.
 He described it as “very troubling”.